traefik/mesh/helm/chart/i3o/Guidelines.md

 The `values.yaml` file is designed to be user-friendly.
 It does not have to resemble the templated configuration if it is not conducive.
-Similarly, value names to not have to correspond to fields in the tempate if it is not condusive.
+Similarly, value names to not have to correspond to fields in the template if it is not conducive.

 ## Comments

-The `values.yaml` file should not contain comments or explainations of what options are, or what values are available.
+The `values.yaml` file should not contain comments or explanations of what options are, or what values are available.
 The `values-ref.yaml` file is for this purpose.
 This file can contain comments above each value any number of comments to explain what the values are.